rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 # Interface API Documentation

-The interface is documented by Doxygen and will be included with this document.
+The interface is documented by Doxygen and will be included with this release.

 ## Theory of operation and key concepts